846 Naval Air Squadron: Yugoslav Wars

 In January 1993, 846 NAS was deployed until March aboard the carrier HMS Ark Royal to the Adriatic as part of UN operations in Yugoslavia.
 Shortly after returning to the UK the squadron was deployed to Northern Ireland to replace 707 NAS to provide support to security forces.
 It returned to the Balkans to provide air support for Multi-National Division-SW (SFOR), which was then commanded by the British, in Bosnia.
 This deployment lasted until 2002.

 Afghanistan

 Since 2007, the 10 Sea King HC4/HC3i helicopters of 846 NAS were committed to the Kandahar and Helmand provinces in Afghanistan in support of 3 Commando Brigade Royal Marines.

-Present day
+Merlin (2014-present)

-846 NAS re-equipped with the AgustaWestland Merlin HC3 on 30 September 2014 at RAF Benson.
+846 NAS re-equipped with the AgustaWestland Merlin MK3 on 30 September 2014 at RAF Benson.
 The squadron moved back to its usual home of RNAS Yeovilton in March 2015.
-As of 12 March 2019 846 NAS had received the first of its Merlin HC4 helicopters, marking another major step in the transition from Royal Air Force to Royal Navy dominance in the Commando warfare role.
+As of 12 March 2019 846 NAS had received the first of its Merlin MK4 helicopters.